What is a contract course?

 Contract Client Agency/District Name (as listed on signed contract)

 Instructor name and, if applicable, instructor salary for teaching the course

 UoSC Session including start and end date for course

 Meeting days and times

-If the course does NOT meet during a standard USC time schedule, the course syllabus with details on specific meeting days and time must also be included with the memorandum.
-If the instructor is not a USC faculty member, a CV or resume is required.
-Instructors for graduate level courses must have a current term appointment to the USC Graduate School faculty.
+If the course does NOT meet during a standard UofSC time schedule, the course syllabus with details on specific meeting days and time must also be included with the memorandum.
+If the instructor is not a UofSC faculty member, a CV or resume is required.
+Instructors for graduate level courses must have a current term appointment to the UofSC Graduate School faculty.